veryheavypickle/WiseToHomeBank/README.md

 ## Export statement
-Make sure "Display transactions with fees shown separately" is unchecked
+Make sure "Display transactions with fees shown separately" is checked as it will count fees as a seperate transaction